andrewliu2001/hpml-project/README.md

 ### Profiling Hyena at inference time on CPU: ###
 Compute-wise, cost is dominated by FFT/IFFT and linear layers, which is expected since Hyena uses linear layers to generate its continuous convolution kernel (which is then computed using FFT).
-Speeding up linear layers during inference time can be done using static quantization (quantizing both weight and activations post-training as opposed to just weights).
+Speeding up linear layers during inference time can be done using quantization (quantizing both weight and activations post-training as opposed to just weights).
 Since we are interested in large kernels (of length >=1000), it does not make sense to experiment with other convolution algorithms, so we decided to stick with FFT.

 ![Hyena profile](https://github.com/andrewliu2001/hpml-project/blob/tuning/assets/hyena_profile.png)